A common question we get is about the methods and tools we use to grow our veggies. I thought you might be interested to hear the answers:

 We then double dig and add amendments – biochar and compost.
 Maybe lime if we have time before the first planting.

 Turning over a bed

-We might follow this with the smaller Mantis tiller to pull out the weeds and shape the paths between the beds.
+- We might follow this with the smaller Mantis tiller to shape the paths between the beds.

 Finally we will either sow our next crop or cover it with silage tarp and wait a bit.

-Before we so we will use the flame weeder to reduce weed pressure
+Before we sow we will may the flame weeder to further reduce weed pressure

 To prepare the bed we will use a rake.
-Then we will flame weed to minimise weed pressure.
+Then we may flame weed to minimise weed pressure.